Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Approval authority: Chief Operating Officer

-Approval date: 05 March 2024
+Approval date: 27 August 2024

-Next review date: 18 August 2024
+Next review date: 27 August 2025

 1. Introduction

-The Information Technology Services procedural manuals detail the processes that have been developed using previous policies, procedures to provide clear advice to Federation University Staff regarding their responsibilities, actions and accountability in accordance with the Federation University Act, Statute, Regulations and Policies Procedures and Manuals.
+The Information Technology Services procedural manuals detail the processes that have been developed using previous policies, procedures to provide clear advice to Federation University Staff regarding their responsibilities, actions and accountability in accordance with the Federation University Act, Statute, Regulations and Policies, Procedures and Manuals.

 It is an associated document within the Federation Governance document suite and must be used as a tool to assist all stakeholders to fulfil obligations in accordance with university mandates.